Topic "Abuse" in Arabic - total 37 documentsTitle: A guide for faith communities on the reportable conduct scheme

-Topic "Abuse" in Arabic - total 13 documentsTitle: Are you a woman with a disability who is worried about how you are being treated at home?
+Title: Are you a woman with a disability who is worried about how you are being treated at home?

-Summary: This guide is based on the real experiences of women with disabilities.
+Summary: This translated guide is based on the real experiences of women with disabilities.
 These women told their stories in the hope it would help others to deal with abuse.

 Title: Family violence and partner visas factsheet

 Summary: The Information Sheet 'Family Violence: What Police do' has been designed to explain Victoria Police's response to family violence.
-They have been written for: - People who have affected, or harmed, by family violence - People who have committed family violence - People and or services supporting them.
+They have been written for: - People who have been affected, or harmed, by family violence - People who have committed family violence - People and/or services supporting them.

 Title: Forced and early marriage factsheet

-Summary: Forcing anybody to get married is a serious crime in Australia In Australia, people are free to choose whether to get married.
-It is illegal to take or send someone to another country for forced marriage or get someone else to organise this Forced and early marriage is sometimes linked with moving people to another country or across borders against their will, and this is illegal.
-Contact details of support services are provided in this brochure
+Summary: This translated fact sheet outlines that forcing anybody to get married is a serious crime in Australia, and that people are free to choose whether to get married.
+The fact sheet provides facts on the illegality of taking or sending someone to another country for forced marriage or getting someone else to organise this.
+It also contains contact details of support services.

 Title: Is someone you know being abused in a relationship?

-Summary: This guide will help in supporting female and male victims of abuse.
+Summary: This guide will help in supporting victims of abuse.

 Summary: This booklet is about family violence intervention orders.
 It can help you, or someone you know who has experienced violence at home

-Title: Sexual Assault factsheet
+Title: Sexual assault factsheet